Is the Polish Government Drowning its Innovators in Money?

 A really disruptive startup is a small company that is operating outside the normal rules, looking to do the unexpected, and be rewarded for it.
 For that, you need space, and a sense of independence and ownership.
 Ask yourself, why would the state give you money in order for you to turn around and disrupt industries that employ thousands of people, and account for huge portions of tax revenues?Real disruption happens in areas we least expect it.
-Innovations that governments like can be… Click To Tweet
+Innovations that governments like can be different from the ones people really need.
+Click To Tweet

 The answer is, they wouldn’t.
 And that’s why relying on public grants is a double-edged sword.
 You can have money, but it comes with strings that might make you think twice about taking real risks.
 Where a good private investor pushes a startup to risk more and have a higher impact, a government won’t do that.